Skip Navigation

 3. Bibliography (2 page limit): In addition to sources directly cited in the proposal, include in your bibliography any primary and secondary sources that relate directly to your project.
 The committee will be reviewing the bibliography for relevant works not only to your topical specialization but also to your theoretical and/or methodological approach.
 The bibliography must not exceed two pages, with formatting specifications consistent with the rest of the proposal (above).

-5. Budget and Budget Rationale (maximum of one page): The applicant should include an itemized budget with a compelling narrative for how funds will be spent and why they are needed.
+5. Budget and Budget Rationale (maximum of 1 page): The applicant should include an itemized budget with a compelling narrative for how funds will be spent and why they are needed.
 It is especially important to demonstrate a direct linkage between budget items and the proposed activity.
 The support can be used for any legitimate purpose associated with the project if justified in the proposal, including in its entirety as a summer stipend to support writing.
 Note that proposals must adhere to State of Oklahoma travel guidelines, student stipend rates, data collection practices, tuition, equipment, and support for staff.

 7. Supplementary Documentation (no page limit, but content limited to the items listed): These items are project-specific, and not all proposals will include them.